 The ATA allows calls to be made by using SIP-based Voice-over-IP (VoIP) services and traditional telephone Public Switched Telephone Network (PSTN) services.
-Calls can be placed and received by using an analog phone or fax machine.
+Calls can be placed and received by using an analog phone or fax machine and Cisco SPA302D handsets.